Astrophysical Implications of Eccentricity in Gravitational Waves from Neutron Star-Black Hole Binaries: Introduction

 Similarly, GW signals that contain higher-order modes (HMs) may have reduced detectability due to searches using only dominant-mode templates, but also increase the information extractable from the signal.
 HMs are most prominent in GW signals from unequal-mass binaries, making unequal-mass NSBHs possible HM candidates.
 While none of the three confident NSBH mergers detected so far show signs of strong HM content, one possible NSBH candidate---GW190814---does contain HMs \citep{GW190814, 2023PhRvD.107h4026G}.
 GW190814 originated from an unequal-mass compact binary merger, with source-frame masses $m_1\approx23$~M$_\odot$ and $m_2\approx2.6$~M$_\odot$.
 The secondary mass of GW190814 lies in the ``lower mass gap'', and its identity---NS or BH---is ambiguous.
 In GW signals from eccentric binaries, each mode present in the signal acquires overtones.
 In other words, signals with HMs contain more information about the eccentricity of the binary.
 As we demonstrate, this can enable the measurement of lower eccentricities than is possible when only the dominant mode is considered.

 In this paper, we estimate the minimum detectable eccentricity for NSBH-like mergers.
 For nonspinning primaries, this correlates with total mass, and tends to be $\mathcal{O}(0.01)$ for NSBH-like binaries with network matched-filter SNRs of $\rho\approx24$.
 If the binary exhibits significant spin-induced precession in addition to eccentricity, the measurability of eccentricity improves for higher-mass binaries.
 This is because binaries with more unequal mass ratios have more spin-induced precession cycles in-band, which are altered by the presence of eccentricity.
 If higher-order modes are present in the signal, the minimum detectable eccentricity can be $\approx1$ order of magnitude lower.
 We assess the detectability of a population of NSBH mergers produced in field triples, finding that the majority are not detected due to their relatively high eccentricities.
-Assuming a quasi-circular modelled search only, we miss $73\%$ of the signals from this population.
+Assuming a quasi-circular modelled search only, we detect only $46\%$ of the signals that could have been recovered using a search that contains the full physics of the population.
 By modelling the detection of NSBH mergers as a Poisson process, we find that if GW200105 was formed in an isolated field triple, then all NSBHs observed so far may have evolved via the same mechanism.

 We introduce our methodology in Section \ref{sec:methods}, describe our results and their astrophysical implications in Section \ref{sec:results}, and conclude in Section \ref{sec:discussion}.